LHKong7/LeetCode-Havermeyer/doc/BookNotes/Computer-Networking-topdown-approach/Terminology.md

 ##### Throughput

->  the. rate at which the sending process can deliver bits to the receiving process.
+>  the rate at which the sending process can deliver bits to the receiving process.